Moroccan tagine pots are for Moroccans what woks are for Asians. You can’t enter a Moroccan house and not find at least one Moroccan tagine pot.

 The process can take hours, from going to the local market to get fresh vegetables and meat, to finally serving the tagine, and it was so worth it!
 If you’ve already tasted a traditional Moroccan tagine dish, you know what I mean.

 Because of the slow cooking, the vegetables and meat cooked in a tagine pot will be very flavorful, deeply infused with the herbs and spices.
 The sauce will have reduced enough and concentrated the flavor.
 Oh, and don’t even get me started on the delicious after taste of smoke and roasting, due to cooking in the clay tagine.

-Nowadays in Morocco, tagine clay pots are a must on special gatherings, religious celebrations and during chilling days, like Saturdays and Sundays.
+Nowadays in Morocco, tagine clay pots are a must on special gatherings, religious celebrations and during vacation days, like Saturdays and Sundays.
 The deliciousness this clay pot contributes to creating is just incredible.
-And as love is transmitted in Morocco through food, cooking tagine dishes in tagine clay pots is one great way to prove love and care.
+Besides, as love is often expressed in Morocco through food, cooking tagine dishes in tagine clay pots is Moroccan people common way to show they care about you.

-If you go to Morocco, most restaurants will use the tagine pot in their cooking process.
-It’s a big part of the Moroccan tradition and identity and there is a strong will to transmit that to Morocco visitors.
+That’s why in Morocco, most restaurants will use the tagine pot in their cooking process.
+It’s a big part of the Moroccan tradition and heartiness and there is a strong will to transmit that to Morocco visitors.

 Finding the Best Tagine Pot

 If you want to give Moroccan tagine pots a try (and I highly encourage you to), you need to find the best tagine pot for your needs as not all Moroccan tagine pots are equal or have the same use-cases.
 To make things easier for you, just remember that there are basically 3 types of Moroccan tagine pots.

 Tip: For anyone visiting Morocco and planning on acquiring beautiful souvenirs and handicrafts, check my Morocco Shopping Guide where I go through everything you need to know about Moroccan markets and the products and souvenirs that are really worth your money.